Self-proclaimed Simple Man, Bill O'Reilly is with us right now.

 I think he will hold that.

-Uh I'm looking at other states.
+I'm looking at other states.

-I think Oz now is all the momentum is with him.
+I think Oz now is, all the momentum is with him.

-I don't see him winning.
+But John Fetterman is so radical, I don't see him winning.

 I see Ron Johnson winning.

-I see J.D.
-Vance winning.
+I see JD Vance winning.

-I see Adam Laxalt winning.
+I see Adam Waxalt winning.

 I think it's a little harder for Blake Masters.

-Uh Tiffany Smiley is within the margin of error in the state of Washington, Bill.
+Tiffany Smiley is within the margin of error in the state of Washington, Bill.

 So go through those races.